ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 ## Red Hat Enterprise Linux AI BYOL custom images
 {: #rhel-ai-byol-custom-images}

 The Red Hat Enterprise AI (RHEL AI) operating system can be imported as a bring your own license (BYOL).
-A RHEL AI qcow2 file is available directly from Red Hat.
+An RHEL AI qcow2 file is available directly from Red Hat.
 The operating system name to use when importing the image into {{site.data.keyword.vpc_short}} is`red-ai-9-amd64-nvidia-byol`.
 For more information, see [Red Hat Enterprise Linux AI](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/ai){: external}.
 To download the RHEL AI image, see [Download Red Hat Enterprise Linux AI](https://access.redhat.com/downloads/content/932){: external}.
 You will need a Red Hat account in order to view the documentation and download the image.

 For information regarding the supported profiles and use cases, see [Red Hat Enterprise Linux AI hardware requirements](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.1/html-single/getting_started/index#hardware_requirements_rhelai){: external}.
 {: note}